koladeabdulrahman/change-button-colors/README.md

 # change-button-colors
-changes colors of buttons. made with html, css and javascript only
+This application allows you to change the colors of buttons.
+It was made with html, css, javascript and bootstrap